-Woodbridge under SEC fraud investigation
+U.S. fraud investigation targets Woodbridge, big property holder in Roaring Fork Valley

 expensive listings

-Woodbridge-associated companies also own 55 properties in Carbondale's River Valley Ranch, among many others in the valley.
+Woodbridge-associated companies also own 55 properties in Carbondale's River Valley Ranch, according to the Assessor’s Office database, among many others in the valley.

-Woodbridge Realty's current for-sale listings include 29 properties at Aspen Glen, ranging in price from $800,000 to $7 million; 26 Glenwood Springs-area properties ranging from $1.1 million to $23 million for the Inyanga Ranch up Canyon Creek.
-It lists 18 properties in the Aspen vicinity ranging up to $40 million, and 23 in Snowmass Creek/Snowmass Village with a high listing of $58.5 million for a property on Watson Divide.
+In addition, Woodbridge Realty's current for-sale listings include 11 properties at Aspen Glen, ranging in price from $800,000 to $2.9 million, and a handful of other properties from Glenwood Springs to Aspen ranging up to $11.8 million.

 Besides its real estate arm, Woodbridge Group offers commercial real estate financing and investment services.